Rural Financial Counselling Service (RFCS)

 Rural financial counsellors do not give family, emotional or social counselling or financial advice, but can refer you to other professional services, including accountants, agricultural advisors, education, or mental health services.

-The Australian Government has funded this service in regional communities for over thirty years.
+The Australian Government has funded this service in regional communities since 1986.

 The RFCS program was created in response to increased financial difficulties across the rural sector due to high interest rates, the deregulation of the financial sector, drought and depressed commodity prices.
 It was initially intended as a short-term assistance measure, but has continued in several forms to the present day.